khaliqgant/khaliqgant.com/content/blog/tel-aviv-and-change.md

 Sophia loved the huge playgrounds and was overjoyed that there was always one seemingly right around the corner.

-In February our second daughter was born, and I started by paternity leave soon after.
+In February our second daughter was born, and I started my paternity leave soon after.
 I had heard that having two children versus one was a game changer but that didn't prepare me for the amount of adjustments and juggling required to keep the household running.